 Dog sitters love to have small trial runs before big vacations.
 While this may seem extravagant, it’s nice for a dog sitter to learn a particular dog.
 This also allows for questions to be asked and answered while you’re still readily available.

 Words of Warning

 Cheaper isn't always better.
 You are allowing a stranger to take care of your dog, and that involves a lot of trust.

 If possible, have a background check completed and learn about how they handle dogs.
 Some dog sitters prefer positive reinforcement while others have learned yelling works.
 Getting a good dog sitter is essential to your dog being comfortable in future visits.

 - Rules of the house: On or off furniture?
 When is the dog being fed?
 When do walks happen?
 Other daily routines?

-Current training: Knows basics (sit, stay, come here)?
+- Current training: Knows basics (sit, stay, come here)?
 Knows more complicated commands?
-Any commands being trained and need reinforcement?
+Are any commands being trained and need reinforcement?

 - Hates going out in rain/snow/wind?

 - The preferred vet that has your dog’s information?

 - Property destruction?
 (Extra important if they are a puppy.
 Puppies need a lot of help determining what is and isn’t a toy.)